Henry Kissinger (1923- ) was the American secretary of state (foreign minister) from 1973 to 1977 under Presidents Nixon and Ford.

-But Kissinger is also responsible for the bombing of Cambodia in 1971, the overthrow of democracy in Chile in 1973 and America turning a blind eye to the bloodshed in Bangladesh in 1971 and East Timor in 1974.
+But Kissinger is also responsible for the bombing of Cambodia in 1971, the overthrow of democracy in Chile in 1973 and America turning a blind eye to the bloodshed in Bangladesh in 1971 and East Timor in 1974 by US allies.

 Kissinger made his peace with evil a little too easily.
 Too often it seemed that the ends justify the means.

 Christopher Hitchens, who calls Kissinger a liar, thinks he should be held accountable for the evils he has brought on the world.

 When Kissinger was a boy his family fled Germany in 1938.
 They were Jews and Hitler would have sent them to their deaths had they stayed.
 This gave Kissinger an understandably dark view of the world.

 For Kissinger, as for most Republicans, the purpose of American power is not to bring peace and justice to the world, but to protect America and its friends.

 Kissinger was a professor at Harvard University where he taught political science.
 He was an expert on the use of the atom bomb as an instrument in foreign affairs.